Eskodevelop/calculator/README.old.md

 # Calculator
 ## Short description
-Etch a sketch is simple game, without strict rules.
-It is easy to use, without any account.
-Game for kids, drawing on the board and you can choose random colors or black.
+Polish calcultor is a mathematical notation in which operators follow their operands.

-Aplication's main features
+# Aplication's main features
-Project features:
+## Project features:
-Etch a sketch board
+Calculator board
 Easy to integrate
 Responsive
 Without any tipe of password or login

-Tehnologies
+# Tehnologies
-Built With:
+## Built With:
-React JS
+* React JS
 Java Script
 Html
 Css